-Throughout this unit, pupils will learn about the teachings of Hinduism and begin to understand what Hindus believe in, as well as explore the different forms of the Hindu God.
-Pupils will also look at how Hindus show respect to God and endeavour to live a good life.
+Throughout this unit, pupils will learn about the teachings of Hinduism, they will begin to understand what Hindus believe in, explore the different forms of Hindu God, a look at how Hindus show respect to God, as well as learning how Hindus live a good life.

-- The teachings of Hinduism.

-- Express religious beliefs (ideas, feelings etc) in a range of styles.

-- Learn words used by believers and suggest what they mean.

-- Understanding the concept of Karma.
+- The teachings of Hinduism. - Express religious beliefs (ideas, feelings, etc) in a range of styles. - Learn words used by believers and suggest what they mean. - Understanding the concept of Karma.

-- The four stages of Hinduism.
+The four stages of Hindus.

-For each unit, it is important that pupils are able to question and make enquiries related to their learning.
+For each unit, it is so important that pupils are able to question and make enquiries related to their learning.
 Here are some examples of questions that pupils might ask and discuss with regards to this unit:

-- How do the different deities help Hindus to understand God? - What do Hindus believe with regards to the after-life? - Do Hindus believe in one or more gods? - What are the four stages of Hinduism? - What is Karma and why do Hindus follow this?

-• How do the teachings of Hinduism compare/differ to those of Christianity?
+- How do the different deities help Hindus to understand God? - What do Hindus believe with regards to afterlife? - Do Hindus believe in one or more gods? - What are the four stages of Hinduism? - What is Karma and why do Hindus follow this? - How do the teachings of Hinduism compare/differ to those of Christianity? - Which of the Samkaras do you think is the most important and why? - How might understanding these religions contribute to your own worldview and sense of spirituality? - Does karma make sense?